 LOSS OF PREY

 Amur leopard prey is in decline because of hunting, fires and habitat loss.

 Amur leopards are at risk from poaching - their beautiful coats are particularly sought after, as well as their bones which are used in traditional Asian medicines.

-Both the Amur leopard habitat and their prey are being loss due to forest fires.
+Both the Amur leopard's habitat and their prey are being lost due to forest fires.

-We’ve helped significantly to increase the numbers of deer and wild boar in Amur leopard habitat – by supplementing the food of these prey species during hard winters, vaccinating wild boar against disease, and educating wildlife managers and hunters on how to maintain healthy population numbers of ungulates.
+We’ve helped significantly to increase the numbers of deer and wild boar in Amur leopard habitat – by supplementing the food of these prey species during hard winters, vaccinating wild boar against disease, and working with wildlife managers and hunters to maintain healthy populations of ungulates.

 Your adoption and support will help us:

-- gain government agreement to safeguard existing nature reserves
+- gain government agreement to safeguard existing protected areas

 - promote sustainable use of natural resources in the region